+References will be submitted in a seperate document with your resume, if requested.
 In the context of the résumé, references are former employers who can vouch for you as a quality employee when asked by the employer you have applied to.
 If you are asked to provide references, do so on a separate page.
 You can include a References section with actual entries when applying to a smaller organization that will likely make quick decisions about hiring but make sure you notify your references that you have applied for a job.
 In addition, you need to be sure that those you want to list as a reference are still willing to serve as one.
 In those situations, providing your references’ contact information will allow the employer to call up the people who have agreed to endorse you to do quick background checks before finalizing their decisions.
 Withholding the references so that they have to call you to ask for them slows down their process.
-If they’re between you and another leading candidate, the one who provides the References in the résumé and gets a solid endorsement looks better than the one who required them to do more work for the same information.
+If they are considering you and another leading candidate, the one who provides the References in their application package and gets a solid endorsement looks better than the one who required them to do more work for the same information.

 Three to five references are best, and each must be someone who was in a position of authority over you, such as a manager or supervisor, for at least two years, ideally.
 The assumption is that less than two years is not enough time to fully assess the consistency of an employee’s work ethic.
 List your references in order of what you expect to be the most enthusiastic endorsement down to the least.
 Do not include coworkers, friends, or family members among your references.
 If your parents or relatives were your employers (e.g., on the family farm), include them as references only if they are your only work experience.
 As soon as you have enough non-family work experience, drop your parents or relatives from the list.
 An employer seeing endorsements from people with the same last name might assume that they will be biased to the point of being useless as references.